tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 				Ctrl+X cut selected module (module is deleted when pasting the cut module) Ctrl+V past module
-			[NEW] Support for drag and drop of Game Objects, shapes and meshes in the generator view [CHANGED] Dropping a link on a module no more selects and focuses the view on said module [CHANGED] Module focus is now on the top of the module instead of its bottom.
+			[NEW] Support for drag and drop of Game Objects, shapes and meshes in the generator view [CHANGE] Dropping a link on a module no more selects and focuses the view on said module [CHANGE] Module focus is now on the top of the module instead of its bottom.
 This makes working with big modules, such as Volume Spots, easier
-			[CHANGED] A right click on a module now also selects it [CHANGED] Dragging a module now selects it
+			[CHANGE] A right click on a module now also selects it [CHANGE] Dragging a module now selects it
 			[FIXED] CG's graph sometimes scrolls in weird directions when dragging a module [FIXED] Couldn't deselect a selected module under some circumstances [FIXED] Couldn't do a rectangle drag under some circumstances